 From a statutory perspective, the length of the marriage can be a factor both in property division as well as spousal support.
 What is the significance behind labeling marriages “short term” or “long term?”
 Where can you find the definitions of a short term marriage as opposed to a long term marriage?
 This blog will address those issues.

 Unfortunately, you cannot run to a law book or statute to find the definition of what lawyers or judges refer to as a “short term marriage” or a “long term marriage,” at least, not in Wisconsin from what I am aware of.
 Also, the opinion on what constitutes short term or long term, may vary, depending on who you ask.
 50% of marriages in the United States fail at the 7 year rate.
 So, I think the easy answer to what defines a “short term marriage,” is 7 years or less.
 Some may stretch that to 10 years or less to define what represents a short term marriage.
-A long term marriage is usually defined as a marriage lasting more than 20 years.
-You won’t find too many lawyers or judges who will fight the idea that any marriage of 21 years or more falls within that category.
+A long term marriage is usually defined as a marriage lasting more than 20 years, but sometimes less.
 The gray area of course is the 11 to 19 year length of marriage and how it may affect property division or spousal support (maintenance).
+There is no magic number, and whether a marriage is considered “long term” will depend on the specifc facts and circusmtances of the individual case.
 What difference does it make in terms of how long the marriage is?

 As to property division, if you are married a short length of time, and brought property into the marriage, you can advocate to the trial judge that based on all the factors under sec.
 767.61 (property division statute), that based on the length of the marriage and property brought into the marriage by either party, you should be awarded your pre-marital assets; that is an argument almost impossible to make if you are married long term, and exceedingly difficult, if you fall into the gray area of 11-19 years.
 The shorter length of time you are married, the more likely the court will restore to both parties property that they brought into the marriage and will only divide up the marital assets acquired after the marriage, or any significant increase of the pre-marital asset that occurred during the marriage.